xubingyue/avocadodb/Documentation/Books/Manual/Administration/ManagingUsers/README.md

 Managing Users
 ==============

-The user management in ArangoDB 3 is similar to the ones found in MySQL, PostgreSQL, or other database systems.
+The user management in AvocadoDB 3 is similar to the ones found in MySQL, PostgreSQL, or other database systems.

-User management is possible in the [web interface](../WebInterface/Users.md) and in [arangosh](InArangosh.md) while logged on to the *\_system* database.
+User management is possible in the [web interface](../WebInterface/Users.md) and in [avocadosh](InAvocadosh.md) while logged on to the *\_system* database.

 Actions and Access Levels
 -------------------------

-An ArangoDB server contains a list of users.
+An AvocadoDB server contains a list of users.
 It also defines various access levels that can be assigned to a user (for details, see below) and that are needed to perform certain actions.
 These actions can be grouped into three categories: